 There are also some websites and books that can be great time-savers.
 The ESL teacher resources listed on this page are the ones I have found the most helpful over several years of teaching adult ESL classes of various durations and levels.

 (I taught mostly multi-level classes, from 2-3 hours several times a week to 7 hours/day 5 days a week classes that lasted for 6 months.
-For those 6 month classes we had a text, but for that much time together we needed a great variety of materials to supplement it!
+For those 6 month classes we had a text, but for that much time together we needed a great variety of other ESL resources to supplement it!

 I also taught an ESP class for Mexican nurses preparing for the NCLEX exam so they could work in the U.S. If you are working with foreign health professionals who want to work in the U.S., contact me for some suggestions of great lesson plans and materials.)